sippet/sippet/using-fluent-sip-messages.md

 ---
 layout: page
 title: Using fluent SIP Messages
+description: Discover how the fluent Sippet messages work
 ---

 Sippet messages are a set of classes that gives the high-level application